 One of the top waterparks in the country, South Padre Island's Schlitterbahn Beach Waterpark is located right on the beach and offers a wide variety of water slides, rides, pools and more.
 Schlitterbahn Beach also features a restaurant, sports bar and evening entertainment during the summer season.
 In the off-season, there is an indoor waterpark.

-You can stay at the Schlitterbahn Beach Resort with ocean views and family-friendly suites which can sleep up to 6.
+You can stay at the Schlitterbahn Beach Resort with ocean views and family-friendly suites which can sleep up to six.
 The rooms are furnished with reclaimed wood furniture made exclusively for the resort.

 Hit the Beach

 South Padre Island is one of the most popular tourist destinations in the state of Texas.
-Not only is SPI well known for its fine restaurants and clubs, but also for its natural beauty.
+Not only is SPI well known for its fine restaurants and clubs, but it also boasts incredible natural beauty.
 With the Gulf of Mexico on one side and the Lower Laguna Madre on the other, South Padre Island is surrounded by some of the clearest water on the Texas coast.

 You can kick back on the beach or get active on the water.
 From windsurfing to kiteboarding, SPI offers a variety of water sports activities for both the thrill-seeker and those that simply want to relax and take in the beautiful waterfront scenery.